 People enjoy anything new.
-By adding new input, you will be stimulating to talk with.
+By adding new input, you will be perceived as stimulating to talk with.

 At the same time though, what you add in the way of new information is only a part of what makes you fun to talk with.
-If you comment and build with genuine interest on what the other person is saying, that's equally important in what will make you a great conversationalist.
+If you comment and build with genuine interest on what the other person is saying, that's equally important in becoming a great conversationalist.

 How did you do in this assessment of skills?
-If your total score was 20 or above, you are probably okay.
+If your total score was 20 or above, you are probably in good shape.
 The closer you are to 30, the better you are as a conversationalist.

 The skills that make you good at the art of conversation turn out to dovetail very strongly with the skills that can make you good at couple relationships.
 Go for both!

-Dr. Heitler, a Denver psychologist, specializes in skills for successful couple interactions.
+Dr. Heitler, a Harvard-educated Denver clinical psychologist, specializes in skills for successful couple interactions.

-Learn more about the skills for strong relationship interactions from Dr. Heitler's book The Power of Two: Secrets to a Strong & Loving Marriage and from her website based on the book, PowerOfTwoMarriage.com.
+Learn more about the skills for strong relationship interactions from Dr. Heitler's book The Power of Two: Secrets to a Strong & Loving Marriage.
+See also her fun interactive website at PowerOfTwoMarriage.com.